mitshan1994/mitshan1994.github.io/_posts/cpp/2023-02-21-Notes-Large-Scale-CPP.markdown

 Minimizing CCD for *a given set of components* is a design goal.

+Allowing two components to "know" about each other via `#include` directives implies cyclic physical dependency.

 ### Guidelines
 A component x should include y.h only if x makes direct substantive use of a class or free operator function defined in y.